 - The FEMA Regional Fire Program Specialist is there to help you.
 Contact them whenever you have questions.

-There are additional tips and insights in the webinar itself.
+There are additional tips and insights in the free webinar itself.
+It will ask you to register, then take you to the recording.
 The AFG portion starts at 27:40.
 It is well worth the 10 minutes it takes to watch or review it.

 Browse the fire grant section of our blog for past posts on AFG, other FEMA offerings, and foundation programs to supplement federal funding: